kiarak425/UndergradResearchECE/Socket_total/README.md

 > To operate Mosaic, ensure that the `server.py` file is activated first.
-This server runs on port 3310, on the IP specified in `client.py`.
-Alter the IP Address in `client.py` to the address for which the `server.py` is hosted.
+This server runs on localhost port 3310 (127.0.0.1:3310).
 Once the server is running, clients can be started using the `client.py` file.
 Multiple clients can run simultaneously, allowing for efficient satellite tracking and information retrieval.

 ## Required Arguments